Microwave Quantum Memcapacitor Effect: Results and Discussion

 In this section, we study the response of the single device to different initial states, and driving frequencies.
+We remark that the values of $c_1$ and $c_2$ in Eq. (\ref{Eq.6}) and the driving frequency $\omega_{\nu}$ have been obtained by numerical optimization to maximize the memory properties for the different cases considered.
 First, we consider non-correlated initial states.
 Specifically, we consider the first resonator in the vacuum state and the second in superposition between zero and one photon, coherent and squeezed states, respectively.
 Afterwards, we consider correlated initial states for both oscillators, such as Bell-like, NOON, and cat states.
-The values of the constants in Eq.~ (\ref{A6}) are considered $c_1 = 1.84$ and $c_2 = 0.08$ throughout the analysis.
-The circuit parameters used in our calculations are summarized in Table \ref{tab:Table1} in Appendix \ref{A.2}.
+The values of the constants in Eq.~ (\ref{Eq.6}) are considered $c_1 = 1.84$ and $c_2 = 0.08$ throughout the analysis.
+The circuit parameters used in our calculations are summarized in Table \ref{tab:Table1} in Methods, section \ref{A.2}.

 We study the response of the device modifying the input voltage frequency for two particular values, where we expect to observe pinched hysteresis at a high-frequency regime, where the dynamics tend to behave as a linear resistor.
-These two behaviors are the fingerprints of a memristive system~\cite{IEEE.1971, Chua.2009, Spagnolo.2021}.
+These two behaviors are the fingerprints of a memcapacitor system~\cite{DiVentraIEEE2009}.